wefatherley/pacder/README.md

         conn.metadata("import", fp)
 ```

-In addition to a low-level client, `pacder` also provides a `Project` object that interacts with REDCap abrstactions like an ORM:
+In addition to a basic client, `pacder` also provides a `Project` object that makes dealing with REDCap abstractions in Python simple:

 ```python
 from datetime import date